EconomyLens.com

 Related

+The company needed to proceed carefully to make sure the attack does not spread to others, including its business partners and clients, Katsuki said.
+“Why our firm?
+I have no idea,” he said.
+“We are angry.”
 Other global brands have recently experienced similar attacks.
 Indian-owned Jaguar Land Rover was forced to seek emergency funding after a damaging cyberattack halted operations at its British factories.
 Japanese retailer Muji said in October that it had stopped its domestic online shopping service after a ransomware attack on delivery partner Askul.
-A survey released in June found that a third of Japanese businesses have experienced cyberattacks of some sort.
+A survey released in June found that a third of Japanese businesses had experienced cyberattacks of some sort.

-“Japan has always been a little bit complacent in terms of cybersecurity,” Renata Naurzalieva, director of Japan operations at business development consultancy Intralink, told AFP.
-High-profile cases are “a terrible thing” but “I do hope that it opens the eyes for the wider sector that — guys, you need to up your game,” she said.
-“A lot of Japanese companies…when they think about investment in cyber security, they still try to justify the return on investment,” Naurzalieva added.
+“Japan has always been a little bit complacent in terms of cybersecurity,” said Renata Naurzalieva, director of Japan operations at business development consultancy Intralink.
+High-profile cases are “a terrible thing” but “I do hope that it opens the eyes for the wider sector that — guys, you need to up your game,” she told AFP.
+“A lot of Japanese companies…when they think about investment in cybersecurity, they still try to justify the return on investment,” Naurzalieva said.
 But “it’s not the return on investment that you’re looking for, it’s, ‘can it protect my assets, can it protect my network data’.”

 © 2024 AFP